Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 http://www3.niaid.nih.gov/topics/antimicrobialResistance/Examples/mrsa/

-Specimen requirements: Nasal swab, or oral swab, or skin swab, or environmental swab, or 0.5 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 0.2 ml fresh, frozen or fixed tissue.
+Specimen requirements: Nasal swab, or oral swab, or environmental swab, or 0.2 ml fresh, frozen or fixed tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.